insights000/Data-Visualisation-Excel-and-Tableau/README.md

 **
-**Figure 2: For a dataset like this, a heatmap would be an ideal option given that the visuals are solid and easy to recognise and the revenues listed clearly with each country in relation to a data legend.**
+**Figure 2: For a dataset like this, a heatmap would be an ideal option given that the visuals are solid and easy to recognise and the gross domestic product listed clearly with each country in relation to a data legend.**
 **

 **Creating a Tableau Dashboard for a Colour Blind Client**